LeonDWong/notes/js-primitive-type.md

 // The Primitive
 let foo = 5;

-// A function to change the Primitive value function addTwo(foo) {
+// A function to change the Primitive value.
+FYI, not only primitive, but array like foo = [1], and operate like foo = [1, 2], the print foo will still be [1]. function addTwo(foo) {
    foo = foo + 2;
 }